 When it comes time for your practical paramotor lessons, ask your instructor to demonstrate using the trimmers.
 Practice releasing them, and returning them to landing position on the ground before using them in flight.

-The brakes can also be used to achieve slower takeoff speeds, but one must be careful not to stall the wing.
-By pulling down on the brakes just before takeoff, a pilot can increase lift, similar to how flaps work on fixed wing aircraft; this will assist the takeoff.
+The brakes can also be used to achieve slower take-off speeds, but you must be very careful not to stall the wing.
+By pulling down on the brakes just before take-off, a pilot can increase lift, similar to how flaps work on fixed wing aircraft, this will assist the take-off.

 The risers are used to connect the wing to the paramotor, and are made from tough nylon webbing.
 Strong carabiners are used to easily clip the wing in before each flight, these stay attached to the paramotor.

 You will usually find four or five points which connect to the lines.
-Looking at the picture below you can see the A, B, C, and D risers/lines.
-These lines connect to the wing, A's closest to the front, D's at the rear.
+Looking at the picture below you can see the A, B, C, and D risers / lines.
+These lines connect to the wing, A’s are closest to the front, and D’s are at the rear.

 There are also brake lines which pass through pulleys on the D risers, and are held there by magnets.
 These lines connect to the trailing edge of the wing to allow turning and flaring.
 As you pull the brakes, the rear of the wing will be pulled down, slowing that side and making the wing change direction.

-The lines are very strong, and are made from Kevlar and Dyneema, they can all hold around 400 KG each.
-It's possible for lines to snag on takeoff, so regular checks should be made to check for possible damage.
+The lines are very strong, and are made from Kevlar and Dyneema, they can all hold around 400 KG of weight each.
+It’s possible for lines to snag on rough surfaces or certain plants during take-off, so regular checks should be made to check for possible damage.

-I hope you've enjoyed your first paramotor lessons on the theory of flight, and the basics of paramotor wings.
-Go back and read this article again until its all crystal clear in your head.
-Remember, the better your understanding, the better your first flight will go.
+I hope you’ve enjoyed your first lesson on paramotor theory of flight, and the basics of paramotor wings.
+Go back and read this article again until it’s all crystal clear in your head.
+Remember, the better your understanding of the theory of flight, the better your first flight will go.

 Test your paramotoring knowledge by taking the paramotor pilot exam HERE

-When you're ready to take things further you'll need to arrange some training.
-You can read all about my training experience so you know what to expect > HERE.
+When you’re ready to take things further you’ll need to arrange some training.
+You can read all about my training experience way back in 2013 so you know what to expect > HERE.

 Still wondering what the difference is between paramotoring and paragliding?
 THIS POST will explain everything.